How will the holiday season affect air travel? See what changes here

 BATON ROUGE - With only three days until Christmas, air travel has increased tremendously.

-Baton Rouge airport is expecting record breaking numbers during the holiday season with a 15 percent increase in seats being filled.
+The Baton Rouge Metropolitan Airport is expecting record-breaking numbers during the holiday season with a 15 percent increase in seats being filled.

-With these numbers, Jim Caldwell says it's starting to get back to "pre-pandemic levels."
+With these numbers, airport official Jim Caldwell says it's starting to get back to "pre-pandemic levels."

 For travelers like Kathleen Farlow who plan to travel to Houston, a one-hour flight can turn into a two-hour flight with delays.
 But that didn't stop her from staying in the Christmas spirit.